Alexander-T-Moss/Hex-Zero/README.md

 2. **Reduced** the **Z height of the Z motor mounts** and skirts
 3. **New front Z tensioners/idlers** to allow clearance with MiniSB

-There are also these mani tweaks to the pandora gantry:
+There are also these main tweaks to the pandora gantry:

 1. **Uses M3 pins** instead of bolts on all bearing stacks (except the bearings in the front XY idlers that are also structural)
 2. Redesigned all parts to print easier, **stronger** and match the rest of the aesthetic of Hex-Zero